 \section{Conclusion and Discussion}

-In this paper, we study the ranking problem by proposing a new model, namely, the covariate assisted ranking estimation (CARE) model.
+In this paper, we study a Covariate-Assisted Ranking Estimation (CARE) model systematically.
 This allows us to incorporate the covariate information of compared items into the ranking framework, which includes the standard BTL model as a particular case.
 We derive the minimal sample complexity required for statistical consistency and uncertainty quantification for MLE based on novel proof techniques and illustrate the theory and methods using the mutual fund holding dataset.
-The empirical results lend further support of the CARE model over the classical BTL model in selecting stocks in mutual fund portfolios.
+The empirical results lend further support to the CARE model over the classical BTL model.

 There are a few future directions worth exploring.
-First, it is worth extending the idea of incorporating covariates into a more general ranking framework such as the Plackett-Luce model or nonparametric model under a more general comparison graph.
+First, it is worth extending the idea of incorporating covariates into a more general ranking framework, such as the Plackett-Luce or nonparametric models, under a more general comparison graph.
 In contrast, our work only studies the BTL model with the Erdős-Rényi comparison graph.
-Second, it would be interesting if some structure assumptions exist on the parameters $\{\alpha_i^*\}_{i=1}^n$ and $\bb^*$ such as sparsity.
+Second, it would be interesting if some structure assumptions exist on the parameters $\{\alpha_i^*\}_{i=1}^n$ and $\bb^*$, such as sparsity.
 In this scenario, one shall leverage certain regularizers on $\balpha$ and $\bb$ in the likelihood function to achieve a solution that generalizes well.
 Third, except for the covariate, one may also incorporate time information into the ranking framework as in many real applications, the underlying scores of compared items change over time.
 Lastly, in our paper, we consider the scenario where the underlying score of the $i$-th item is given by $\alpha_i^*+\mathbf{x}_i^\top\bb^*,i\in[n],$ in the sense that the overall score of the $i$-th item is the summation of its intrinsic score $\{\alpha_i^*\}_{i=1}^n$ and its covariate times one specific evaluation criterion $\bb$.
-It would be interesting if we do ranking based on data evaluated from multiple sources.
+It would be interesting if we do a ranking based on data evaluated from multiple sources.
 In specific, suppose that we have $L$ users and $n$ items and the score of the $i$-th item, $i\in[n]$ evaluated by the $\ell$-th person, $\ell\in [L],$ is $\alpha_i^*+\mathbf{x}_i^\top\bb_{\ell}$.
 It would be interesting to derive novel statistical estimation and uncertainty quantification principles for ranking models under this setting.
 We will leave these open problems for future research.